erthalion/erthalion.github.io/_posts/2017-12-21-advanced-json-benchmarks.markdown

 # Acknowledgement

-Big thanks to Alexey Kopytov, who helped me a lot with MySQL setup, and to Wei Shan Ang, who reviewed this text and shared his experience about MongoDB configuration.
+Big thanks to Alexey Kopytov, who helped me a lot with MySQL setup, to Wei Shan Ang, who reviewed this text and shared his experience about MongoDB configuration, and to Oleg Bartunov for the original idea.

 [henriks_presentation]: http://henrikingo.github.io/presentations/Highload%202017%20-%20Measuring%20performance%20variability%20of%20EC2/index.html#/title
 [ycsb_fork]: https://github.com/erthalion/ycsb